-Birth as such, seamlessly confronts a philosophical contention with an involuntary exposition, nonetheless, cohorts an exclamation of a different intention than strictly or only Frankenstein.
-Dissemination is a vastitude, at once “violent and arbitrary” in a beginning” arguably fictional, and far from being inaugural, implemented by an overwhelming absence.
-(Dissemination 300) Dissemination writes about, a contended scientific contingency of ‘fictitious beginnings’, surrounding the singularity configuration, and a murder in the unfold.
-The latter is to an arguable extent, the of writing under -erasure.
-‘The murder of the unfold’, however, what does it unfold into?
-The unconditional intrigues of such a binding subtlety, the liberty of its illustrative understanding of the inexplicable in the light of reason, concur in seriousness a ‘mobilized projection’ as well as associative ‘efforts’,’sentiments’ ‘desires’, ‘interest’, ‘longing’ to the legibility of a deconstructive contemporariness of ‘now’, that in some sense, has always been here.
-In Dissemination, Derrida meditates quite extensively on Pierrot murder of his wife, viewing it as a simulacrum of an ‘expli-citation’, a reference to the law of unknown (writer) origin, the play of anonymous axiom that clearly describe for Derrida Marguriette in Mallarmé fiction.
-(197) The avenir of this’ floating outwork’ grants a ‘temporal and textual structure’ a conflicting mime-value.
-A mime-drama restitutes a preface planned and then written after the fact, in the solitude of a mime-program, the written after the fact,” (Dissemination 199).
+Birth, as such, seamlessly confronts a philosophical contention with an involuntary exposition, but nonetheless cohorts an exclamation of a different intention than strictly or only Frankenstein.
+Dissemination is a vastitude, at once “violent and arbitrary” in a beginning that is arguably fictional and far from being inaugural, implemented by an overwhelming absence.
+In Dissemination, Derrida writes about a contended scientific contingency of “fictitious beginnings,” surrounding the singularity configuration, and a murder that is unfolding.
+The latter is, to an arguable extent, the act of writing under erasure.
+However, what does this murder unfold into?
+The unconditional intrigues of such a binding subtlety, the liberty of its illustrative understanding of the inexplicable in the light of reason, confer in seriousness a “mobilized projection” as well as associative “efforts,” “sentiments,” “desires,” “interest,” and “longing” onto the legibility of a deconstructive contemporariness of the “now” that, in some sense, has always been here.
+In Dissemination, Derrida meditates quite extensively on Pierrot’s murder of his wife, viewing it as a simulacrum of an “explicitation,” a reference to the law of unknown (authorial) origin, the play of anonymous axiom that clearly describes Marguerite in Mallarmé fiction for Derrida.
+The avenir of this “floating outwork” grants a “temporal and textual structure” to a conflicting mime-value.
+A mime-drama restitutes a preface planned and then written after the fact, in the solitude of a mime-program, which is written after the fact (Derrida, Dissemination 199).
 What happens in this mime-drama is murder.
-“Columbine”, the mime’s wife, is dead.
-The circumstances of her death are more than interesting.
-The mime tickled her to death.
-Of course, we are reminded that these are’ deliberations over a crime “yet to be committed”- by Mallarmé.
+“Columbine,” the mime’s wife, is dead.
+The circumstances of her death are more than interesting: the mime tickled her to death.
+Of course, we are reminded that these are deliberations on a crime “yet to be committed” by Mallarmé.

-Of course, there’s the rope-pull it tight and blam!
+Of course, there’s the rope – pull it tight and blam!
 It’s done!
 Yes, but then the tongue hanging out, the horrible face.
-No -the knife?
-Or a saber, a long saber? zap! in the heart...yes, but then the blood flows out in torrents, streaming. - Ugh! what a devil of a...
+No – the knife?
+Or a saber, a long saber? zap! in the heart...yes, but then the blood flows out in torrents, streaming. – Ugh! what a devil of a...
 Poison? a little tiny vial, quaff it and then...yes! then the cramps, the runs, the pains, the tortures, ah! how awful (it would be discovered, anyway).
-Of course, there’s the gun, bam! but bam! would be heard. -Nothing, I can think of nothing.
-(He paces gravely back and forth, deep in thought, by accident, he trips) Ow! that hurts!
-(He strokes his foot) Oof! that hurts! it’s not serious, its’s better already.
+Of course, there’s the gun, bam! but bam! would be heard. – Nothing, I can think of nothing.
+(He paces gravely back and forth, deep in thought.
+By accident, he trips).
+Ow! that hurts!
+(He strokes his foot.)
+Oof! that hurts! it’s not serious, it’s better already.
 (He keeps on stroking and tickling his foot.)
 Ha! ha! that’s funny!
 Ha!
 Ha!
 No, it makes me laugh.
 Ah!
-(He abruptly let’s go of his foot.
+(He abruptly lets go of his foot.
 He slaps himself on the head.)
 I’ve got it!
 (Slyly:) I’ve got it!
 I’m going to tickle my wife to death.
 There!
-(Dissemination 200-201)